kaleeemjanmods/MAFIA-MD-BOT/README.md

 ----------

-`✠ IF YOU WANT MORE ABOUT AWAN-MD WHATSAPP BOT :-NEW UPDATED NEW CMDS SO JOIN OUR WHATSAPP GROUP FOR MORE INFORMATION CLICK THIS RED BUTTON 🔳 AND JOIN THE GROUP ✠`
+`✠ IF YOU WANT MORE ABOUT MAFIA-MD WHATSAPP BOT :-NEW UPDATED NEW CMDS SO JOIN OUR WHATSAPP GROUP FOR MORE INFORMATION CLICK THIS RED BUTTON 🔳 AND JOIN THE GROUP ✠`

 ---------